-TRY OUT THESE INSTRUMENTS: FLUTE, CLARINET, TRUMPET, HORN, TROMBONE, EUPHONIUM AND TUBA.
-A letter will be sent home via your elementary school announcing this date and time.
+- TRY OUT THESE INSTRUMENTS: FLUTE, CLARINET, TRUMPET, HORN, SAXOPHONE, TROMBONE, EUPHONIUM AND TUBA.
 All students must try out on these instruments and then choose and rank their favorite choices.
-Clinicians will also be rating the student's natural ability on each instrument based on the criteria listed in the next section of this booklet.
+Directors will also be rating the student's natural ability on each instrument based on the criteria listed in the next section of this booklet.
+This tryout will occur during their 5th grade music class.
+Students interested in PERCUSSION will get an opportunity to try that with the DSISD percussion teacher during their music class as well. - RECEIVE LETTER VIA EMAIL REGARDING INSTRUMENT SELECTION AND RECOMMENDED SUPPLIES.
+You should receive this letter before the last day of school. - PURCHASE or RENT INSTRUMENT AND SUPPLIES.
+Information on what and how to secure these items will be included in the email.
+What is required depends on the instrument that your child will be playing!